The ultimate guide to average salaries in Italy (2023)

 Let’s take a look at some of the average salaries per city in Italy (Based on the numbers by SalaryExplorer):

-But why are southern salaries so much lower?
-For one, the southern regions and the Islands have a much higher share of low-income employees (17,8%) compared to the northern regions (6.7%)(Statista & Job Pricing).
-Some measure of explanation for the pay gap can be found in the higher levels of unemployment and the lower cost of living in the southern regions of Italy.
+The southern regions and the Islands have a much higher share of low-income employees and unemployment compared to the northern regions (According to Statista & Job Pricing).
+This explains the pay gap in the southern regions of Italy, but remember that the cost of living in Southern Italy is lower too.

 What is the minimum wage in Italy?